 The Rhodesian Ridgeback is predisposed to a particular inherited defect involving the spine (dermoid sinus) and all puppies should be screened at birth for this.
 As with many breeds they can also suffer from hip dysplasia (a condition that can lead to mobility problems).
 Hip scoring of dogs prior to breeding is therefore important.

 Large breed dogs, as well as having large appetites, benefit from a different balance of nutrients including minerals and vitamins compared to smaller-breed dogs.
 The Rhodesian Ridgeback is prone to bloating and stomach problems; smaller, more frequent meals can help minimise this risk.
 Check out our dog feeding guidelines for more information.

-The Rhodesian Ridgeback is a low-maintenance breed when it comes to grooming.
+The Rhodesian Ridgeback is a low-maintenance dog breed when it comes to grooming.
 The coat shorthaired coat can be groomed using a rubber-grooming mitt once or twice a week.

 Training Rhodesian Ridgebacks

 Plenty of socialisation and dog training is needed to ensure this dog is a safe member of canine society.
 With consistent reward-based training, they can master a reliable recall and walking on the lead - along with other obedience exercises.
 But be aware that they can be selective in their obedience when faced with distractions.